Skip to content

 By 2050, only 52 of the current 93 Winter Olympic hosting sites will have the snow depth and cold enough temperatures to remain hosts.
 There may be only one site left by the end of the century if global warming continues.
 The future of the Winter Olympics depends on fighting climate change.

-As the 2026 Winter Olympics open next month in Italy, this is an ideal moment to raise awareness of global warming.
+As the 2026 Winter Olympics open this week in Italy, this is an ideal moment to raise awareness of global warming.
 While the challenges faced by athletes are daunting, they also present an opportunity to inspire personal action against climate change.

 As an environmental educator for 35 years, I’ve seen how nature inspires people to act on climate change.
 Building a personal connection with nature is crucial for promoting environmental care.